Luno33/static-hosting/README.md

-export WEBSITE_CONTAINER_REGISTRY=************* # The container registry url as explained in the previous chapter export WEBSITE_CONTAINER_URI=container-name:container-version # example: john/website:latest export WEBSITE_PROJECT_PATH=/full/path/to/your/website/project/root
+export WEBSITE_CONTAINER_REGISTRY=************* # The container registry url as explained in the previous chapter export WEBSITE_CONTAINER_URI=container-name:container-version # example: john/website:latest export WEBSITE_PROJECT_PATH=/full/path/to/your/website/project/root export BUILD_PLATFORM=linux/arm64 # or linux/amd64, depending on the platform architecture where the image will run
 ```

 `./secrets/.env.prod`: